shaunorman/RadEEPROM/README.md

 # RadEEPROM
-Basic functions to read and write to the ESP8266 EEPROM
+Basic functions to read and write to the NodeMCU ESP-12E EEPROM